- 01 Decrypt File Online

 Refreshing Windows or unlocking the hard drive, are helpful methods to deter the 'drive where Windows is installed is locked' error.
 But there's a big risk that you lost some precious data on the hard drive in the process.
 So we feel responsible for offering some extra help if data loss really happens.

-If by chance, Windows data, system files, personal files, and other information are erased by performing the command line, refreshing, or system restoring methods, use EaseUS data recovery software to perform a hard disk recovery and get your data back!
+If by chance, Windows data, system files, personal files, and other information are erased by performing the command line, refreshing, or system restoring methods, use EaseUS Data Recovery Wizard to perform hard disk recovery and get your data back!
 Other issues such as recovering deleted files can also be easily fixed.
 It's user-friendly, safe, and efficient.
 Feel free to download it whenever you are in need.

 People Also Ask